First-Time Guide to Pittsburgh

 Getting Around

-- •Port Authority Transit: Bus and light rail system covering the entire city.
-Single ride: $2.75, Day pass: $7.00
+- •Port Authority Transit: Bus and light rail across the city.
+Single ride about $2.75; day passes available.

 Must-See Attractions